-The Best Classic Canadian Butter Tarts.
-There’s a reason why we have a national obsession with these sweet, buttery, caramel-y tarts.
-I’ve sampled them in many places across the country and this thick pastry version is my favourite.
+I’ve sampled butter tarts in many places across the country and this thick pastry version is my favourite.
 Don’t do the raisin debate, just leave them out if they are not your thing.
 Everyone should be able to enjoy them as they like them.

-UPDATE MARCH 2019!
-The Best Canadian Butter Tarts is our newest recipe video!
+UPDATE The Best Canadian Butter Tarts is our newest recipe video!

 Butter tarts are one of my all time favourite sweet treats and have been for many years.
 I don’t often make them because, to be absolutely frank, I would not rest until I had eaten all of them!

 I can’t tell you the numbers of these I’ve eaten over the years, driving along the north shore of the St. Lawrence River and stopping into little bakeries along the way to sample the local versions of this perfect little pastry.
-Here is my favorite version.
+Here is my favourite version.

 There is a great deal of debate about whether the filling should be firm or slightly runny.
 Most butter tart aficionados I know across Canada comedown on the runny side of the debate.